A Simple Guide to What is Personal Development – With Tips, Ideas, and Reality Checks

 This is a long (but still incomplete) list of etiquettes, priorities, and ways to be.
 So I won’t say we — Indian children — didn’t get instructions from our home on what’s right and wrong.
 But this instruction manual written down — I guess, generations before — was incomplete, and, at points, inaccurate.
 And like in those schools and education systems where scores were cut if you write a different answer from the one the teacher taught in the class, not adhering to these instructions could get you in trouble.

 Given how deep-rooted these cultural principles were, they, though belonging to a collectivist society, were mapped onto individuals.
 We were advised against building our beliefs, principles, and learning methods.
 Do it because I have asked you so.
-Of course, you are grown up now so you will find faults in all our ideas.
+Of course, you are a grown up now so you will find faults in all our ideas.

 Instead of questioning everything and forming opinions, we were encouraged to obey our parents and elders.